DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Package-Settings.md

 ### Target.FAD.conmgr

+To be used for any data destination
 An OLE DB\SQL Server Native Client connection set up like so:
  ![Target_FAD_conmgr.PNG](/.attachments/Target_FAD_conmgr-18422a5b-5c4f-4c44-b36d-392f7902083e.PNG)

 ### INB_PROD.LUSTXFR.conmgr

+To be used for any data source
 An ADO .NET\Oracle Client connection set up like so (password is not displayed as the project is password protected - this has to be entered EVERY time a change is made to this connection)